Hen Party Planning Checklist for Brighton | 2026 Guide

 Travel to Brighton.

-Ensure everyone arrives at Brighton Station on time and together, if possible.
+Aim to arrive together at Brighton Station on time if you can.

 Check into accommodation.